Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Balanced Quantum K-Means

+The MAP estimate was obtained as the lowest energy solution measured during sampling.
+We now consider approximating the posterior distribution to quantify the confidence of these solutions matching the actual ground truth.
+Instead of relying on a sequential Markov Chain Monte Carlo (MCMC) method as done in a plethora of classical algorithms~\cite{del2006sequential}, we will approximate the posterior distribution by recomputing the Boltzmann distribution from the set of likely AQC solutions.
+As the likely solutions are already sampled during quantum annealing, given that the objective follows the EBM, the posterior distribution can be estimated without any large additional computational overhead.
+Note, this is unlike MCMC, which incurs significant computational load.

-Our clustering formulation employs a mixture of Gaussians to explain the observations, where the cluster assignments are latent variables.
-Each sample in a cluster $c_k$ is modeled as a sample drawn from a Gaussian distribution $\mathcal{N}(\vct{\mu}_k, \vct I)$ with mean $\vct{\mu}_k$ and identity covariance according to the k-means setting.
-Following a Bayesian approach, the best clustering solution can be found by maximizing the posterior probability over possible assignments $Z$ of points to clusters.
+Our clustering formulation employs a mixture of Gaussians to explain the observations and to define the energy function $E(X|Z)$.
+Each sample in a cluster $c_k$ is modeled as a sample drawn from a Gaussian distribution $\mathcal{N}(\vct{\mu}_k, \vct I)$ with mean $\vct{\mu}_k$ and identity covariance similar to k-means.
+As shown in Section~\ref{sec:balanced_qcluster}, we are interested in the posterior distribution over possible assignments $Z$:

-While this approach provides a probabilistic estimate by jointly modeling information about the possible cluster configurations and the distribution of data points, it is often intractable to evaluate due to the partitioning function $A = \sum_{{Z}'} p(\vct{X}|{Z'})$.
-Computing $A$ requires to sum over all possible solutions $Z$, which grows exponentially with the number of samples in the clustering problem.
-To overcome this, we utilize an AQC that samples directly from a Boltzmann distribution, which we parameterize according to the probabilistic clustering problem.
+While this approach provides a probabilistic estimate by jointly modeling information about the possible cluster configurations and the distribution of data points, it is often intractable to evaluate due to the partition function ${\sum_{{Z}'} p({X}|{Z'})}$, the sum over all possible solutions $Z'$, which incurs exponential cost in the number of samples.
+To overcome this, we utilize an AQC that samples directly from the corresponding Boltzmann distribution, which we parameterize according to the probabilistic clustering problem.